mkraenz/destrobot/README.md

 ## Deployment

-Continuous deployment to github pages [https://prosingularity.github.io/fursorger/](https://prosingularity.github.io/fursorger/) is performed on each push to `master`.
+Continuous deployment to github pages [https://prosingularity.github.io/destrobot/](https://prosingularity.github.io/destrobot/) is performed on each push to `master`.

-At the same time, a new Docker image is published to [Fursorger's Docker Hub repository](https://cloud.docker.com/u/nonbiri/repository/docker/nonbiri/fursorger).
+At the same time, a new Docker image is published to [DestroBot's Docker Hub repository](https://cloud.docker.com/u/nonbiri/repository/docker/nonbiri/destrobot).

-Every branch is automatically deployed to [fursorger-game.herokuapp.com](https://fursorger-game.herokuapp.com).
+Every branch is automatically deployed to [destrobot-game.herokuapp.com](https://destrobot-game.herokuapp.com).

 See [.travis.yml](.travis.yml).